avonggeorge/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # MySQL advanced
 ### Concepts

-_For this project, we expect you to look at this concept:_
+_For this project, it is expectes of you to look at this concept:_

 - [Advanced SQL](https://intranet.alxswe.com/concepts/555)